Alignment charts for columns- easy approach.

-First, the members are elastic having constant cross-sections, no variable sections exist. and connected by rigid joints.
+First, the members are elastic having constant cross-sections and no variable sections exist. and connected by rigid joints.

-Elastic column and elastic beam, all columns buckle simultaneously, for braced frames, the rotations at opposite ends of each beam are equal in magnitude, and each beam bends in a single curvature, single curvature from one end to another in a single wave, but for the unbraced frame.
-For double curvature is as shown in the sketch.
+In elastic column and elastic beam, all columns buckle simultaneously, for braced frames, the rotations at opposite ends of each beam are equal in magnitude, and each beam bends in a single curvature, single curvature from one end to another in a single wave, but for the unbraced frame.
+Double curvature is as shown in the sketch.

 For unbraced frames, the rotations at opposite ends of each beam are equal and opposite in direction.
 Axial compression forces in the girders are negligible.

-If these conditions are not fulfilled, a modification is done for the side-sway inhibited frames, braced frame for a girder BC attached to a column.
+If these conditions are not fulfilled, a modification is done for the side-sway inhibited frames, and a braced frame for a girder BC attached to a column.

 In the next post, we will discuss solved problem-7-1.

 This is the pdf file used in the illustration of this post.